|Visit MOBILE Site||Global Insurance Network F.A.Q.'s Links Contact Global Insurance Network|

 5. Why have a bond if they can recover from us anyway?

 Without a bond, you would have to come up with the bond amount in cash, i.e. $50,000 or $75,000 or the amount stated by the governing agency to meet their requirements for licensing or clearing of goods, etc.

 "At Global Insurance Network, Customer Service is not a department... it's an attitude."

-Unlike the new agencies entering the market in this area, Global is proud that we’ve been a South Florida-based insurance agency for twenty years.
+Unlike the new agencies entering the market in this area, Global is proud that we’ve been a South Florida-based insurance agency for twenty-five years.
 Global knows that where your business is concerned, it is best to “Think Locally – Act Globally!”

 Specializing with the Logistics Industry and International Trade businesses